-Serian Camp enjoys a peaceful setting (the word 'serian' means peaceful in the local Maa language) in the Mara North Conservancy, a private conservancy of some 80,000 acres about an hour and a half's drive from the northern entrance to the Mara Reserve.
-The camp belongs to Alex Walker, a 4th generation Kenyan, a filmmaker and guide and is staffed largely by local Masai people, who are attentive and helpful.
+Serian Camp enjoys a peaceful setting (the word 'serian' means peaceful in the local Maa language) in the 3,200 hectare Mara North Conservancy about an hour and a half's drive from the northern entrance to the Mara Reserve.
+The camp belongs to Alex Walker, a 4th generation Kenyan, a filmmaker and guide, and is staffed largely by local Masai people, who are attentive and helpful.
 There is a ratio of about 3:1 staff to guests.

 Serian Camp has excellent eco-credentials, adhering to a strict environmental policy and using solar energy, sustainably grown firewood for camp fires and has several recycling programmes.
 The Serian Trust supports several local children in secondary and vocational training.
-The camp is home to the Mara Predator Project, currently promoting 'Living with Lions', a research and conservation group dedicated to saving wild lions and other predators living outside the national parks.
+The camp is home to the Mara Predator Project which is active in identifying the conservancy's lion population (the 'Living with Lions' project) and in developing a training scheme for guides.

 Open: Serian Camp is open all year.

 Location: Serian Camp is in the Mara North Conservancy.
 The nearest airstrip is Mara North.

 Rooms: There are 5 twin/double guest tented rooms including a family tent composed of 2 separate tents each with its own bathroom set on a single deck.
 All are erected on elevated wooden platforms and have shaded decks with views of the river.
 Each tent has its own bathroom with hot and cold running water, twin hand basins, a shower, separate bath and flush toilet.
 Beds are fitted with mosquito nets.
 There is round-the-clock electricity provided by solar power and a generator.